Skip to contents

 metric

-If "all" is specified, then all metrics will be calculated.
+A character vector or a single character string specifying the metrics to compute (see Details).
+Available options are "abc", "ABC", "Jaccard", "Jaccardturn", "Sorensen", "Simpson", "Bray", "Brayturn", and "Euclidean".
+If "all" is specified, all metrics will be calculated.
 Can be set to NULL if formula is used.

 formula

-a character vector with your own formula(s) based on the a, b, c, A, B, and C quantities (see Details). formula is set to NULL by default.
+A character vector or a single character string specifying custom formula(s) based on the a, b, c, A, B, and C quantities (see Details).
+The default is NULL.

 method